BitBalloon/homepage/posts/2013-12-03-bitballoon-amazon-s3-comparison.markdown

 description: How Amazon S3 and BitBalloon compares as a static site hosting platform.
 ---

 This morning’s inbox had an email from a potential reseller customer, asking how BitBalloon compares to Amazon S3.
-How our fledgling platform differentiates itself from this static hosting giant is an important question that I’d like to answer publicly.
+It's not the first time we've gotten this question, so I decided to take the opportunity to do a proper writeup about the differences between BitBalloon and S3.
 In short:

 Amazon S3 manages static files.